technofocus-pte/dynmc365cntctcntrpvt/Lab 17/Lab 17 - Integrate Knowledge management in Dynamics 365 with Copilot Studio Agents.md

-# Lab 17 - Integrate Knowledge management in Dynamics 365 with Copilot Studio Agents
+# Lab 17 - Integrate Knowledge management in Dynamics 365 with Copilot Agents

 ### Introduction